-Purpose: To access the interfaces used for creating stategies as well as the interfaced used for creating business processes.
+Purpose: To access the interfaces that are used for creating strategies as well as the interfaces that are used for creating business processes.

-1. Click the desktop shortcut if a shortcut is present (see Figure 30).
+1. Click the desktop shortcut if a shortcut is present (see Figure 31).

-Figure 30: Interaction Routing Designer Desktop Icon
+Figure 31: Interaction Routing Designer Desktop Icon